 · Funnel for transferring sample from weighing pan into the pycnometer

-· Equipment meeting AASHTO T209 will also be considered acceptable; however the weigh in water method shall not be used.
+· Equipment meeting AASHTO T209 will also be considered acceptable.

 Calibration of the pycnometer will be performed prior to being put in service.
 Pycnometer calibration will be performed by accurately determining the weight of water at 77 ± 0.5°F (25 ± 0.2°C) required to fill it.
 Accurate filling of the flask pycnometer may be ensured by the use of the cover plate.
 A calibration table may be produced by filling the pycnometer with water at 72°F and at 82°F (22.2°C and 27.8°C).

 The following notes apply to both the Erlenmeyer flask apparatus and the alternate equipment meeting AASHTO T209.

 NOTE: It is recommended that the calibration of the pycnometer be confirmed at least once a week or when a correlation problem exists.